It looks like surrogacy could be an amazing option for you!

 Ethical concerns have led some countries and U.S. states to ban or restrict commercial surrogacy arrangements.
 These commercial surrogacy laws are intended to protect women and children, but they also have some consequences that need to be considered.
 This section addresses commercial surrogacy laws in the United States and internationally, as well as some of the consequences these laws have had on surrogacy arrangements.

-There are no internationally recognized surrogacy laws protecting intended parents, surrogate mothers and children.
-Some countries, including France, Germany, Italy and Spain, prohibit all forms of surrogacy, whereas others, including Australia, the United Kingdom and Denmark, allow only altruistic surrogacy.
-These limitations on surrogacy prevent many couples from pursuing this path to parenthood, and lead others to pursue commercial surrogacy where it is allowed — notably in countries like India, Thailand, Russia and Ukraine.
+There are no internationally recognized surrogacy laws protecting intended parents, surrogate mothers, and children.
+Some countries, including France, Germany, Italy, and Spain, prohibit all forms of surrogacy, whereas others only allow altruistic surrogacy or ban people from other countries from working with a surrogate.

 Commercial surrogacy is legal in some U.S. states, while other states allow only altruistic surrogacy and some disallow surrogacy altogether.